dmstern/html2biblatex/README.md

 url-text.js
 -----------

-The same content as 'html2bibtex-min-win.js' eccept a prefixed 'javascript:' for use in a browser bookmark.
+The same content as 'html2bibtex-min-win.js' except a prefixed 'javascript:' for use in a browser bookmark.

 How To Use
 ==========